-1. Using a chalkboard or whiteboard, write a short story together as a class.
+1. Using a chalkboard or whiteboard, write a short story together with your child or as a class.
 (A story from 5 sentences up to 3 paragraphs in length will work well.)
 Use as many spelling words as possible.

-2. Read the story aloud together two or three times.
+2. Read the story aloud together 2 or 3 times.

 3. Erase the spelling words in the story.